raguay/raguay.github.io/site/tutorials/svelteweb/using-template.md

 &#35;&#35;&#35;&#35; &#123;&#123;cdate date 'MMMM D, YYYY'&#125;&#125;<br>
 <hr />

-The date is taken from the YAML head matter and formated using the `cdate` helper function.
-The format is the [Moment.js](https://momentjs.com/) formating.
+The date is taken from the YAML head matter and formatted using the `cdate` helper function.
+The format is the [Moment.js](https://momentjs.com/) formatting.
 You can change these to anything you want.
 This is just the formatting that I'm using on my site.

-Each variable in the YAML head matter is also accessable using the Handlebar helpers just as the `title` was used in the above example.
+Each variable in the YAML head matter is also accessible using the Handlebar helpers just as the `title` was used in the above example.

 The rest of the file is whatever markdown and text you want in your post or page.